ps4star/FSE/ref.md

 FSE has support for all XSE commands, but not in the way that you might think.
 If FSE does not "recognize" a command, it will assume it's XSE code, and will simply copy and paste it to XSE output, with the only modifications being that it will still scan for const references.
 This means only some XSE commands (those which are particularly inconvenient or have optimization potential, or those which have alternative names) are actually "recognized", while the rest are simply de-referenced and copied without any special attention given to them by the compiler.

 For this reason, the below list is NOT a complete or comprehensive list of all commands in XSE, simply a list of all the ones that work differently (or have "modified syntax") in FSE than XSE.
 Note that 4c contains a different XSE command list.
 The commands in the 4c list do not need to be written differently, but simply have alternative (shortened) names (though all of these also retain their original XSE names, i.e. you're not forced to use any of these alternative names if you don't want to).
-For example, there is a command called "lf" which simply produces the XSE output "lock(linebreak)faceplayer".
+Some commands in the list also have additional XSE command calls automatically performed after them. "lf" for example calls XSE lock, then XSE faceplayer, both in 1 command.
 These are technically recognized by the compiler, but generally don't have any "modified syntax", thus they are in a separate list.